godrowr/elevator-simulator/README.md

 1. Unzip file into folder
 2. Run Main()
 3. If you want more verbose outputs type 1, otherwise type 0 when prompted by debug.
+4. Run the test cases seperately, there are 4 test files.
+You may need to set up JUnit 5 in the project setup for proper execution.

 ### Files
 #### 1. FloorSubsystem